This post may contain affiliate links.

 Does the Patan Durbar Square Have Much Earthquake Damage and Should You Visit?

 There is some damage at the Patan Durbar Square site but it could have been so much worse.
 One or two buildings have crumbled and many are propped up but yes, you absolutely should still visit.
-Damage isn’t as bad as in some other parts of the Kathmandu Valley.
+Damage isn’t as bad as in some other parts of the Kathmandu Valley and restoration is underway.